 Matthew has an undergraduate degree in Computer Science and Engineering from the University of Connecticut ranking first in his graduating class in the school of engineering.
 He wrote his honors thesis on a Method for Quantitative Analysis of the Software Defect Life Cycle.

 - Certain Wireless Mesh Networking Products and Related Components Thereof, 337-TA-1131 (ITC): Representing Emerson Electric and Tadiran Batteries Ltd. in a Section 337 investigation brought by SIPCO LLC related to wireless mesh networking products.

 - Emerson Electric v.
 SIPCO et al. (N.D.
 Ga., PTAB, Fed.
-Cir.): Represent Emerson Electric in a 10-patent lawsuit, multiple inter partes review and covered business method proceedings and appeals therefrom relating to wireless mesh network technology.
+Cir., S. Ct.): Represent Emerson Electric in a 10-patent lawsuit, multiple inter partes review and covered business method proceedings and appeals therefrom relating to wireless mesh network technology.

 - Godo Kaisha IP Bridge 1 v.
 TCL Communication Technology Holdings Limited et al. (D. Del.): Represented IP Bridge at jury trial in asserting standards-essential patents related to the 4G/LTE telecommunications standard.
 After seven-day trial, the jury found all four asserted claims valid and infringed and awarded FRAND damages.

 - Activision Blizzard, Inc. et al. v.
 Acceleration Bay LLC (PTAB, Fed.
 Cir.): Represented three global computer gaming companies, including Electronic Arts and Activision Blizzard, on appeal and during the underlying inter partes review proceedings challenging three patents related to broadcasting information over computer networks.